coder/docs/admin/access-url.md

 1. Provide your custom domain in the **Access URL** field.
 The URL you provide must match the value you provided as `ingress.host` in the previous step.

-> If your Access URL uses the HTTPS protocol, you will not be able to access your deployment over HTTP via the browser.
+> If your Access URL uses the HTTPS protocol, non-secure connections (HTTP) will be unable to authenticate with your deployment.